How I Got Google Antigravity Working Perfectly with WSL

 We need to tell the launcher to use Google's specific remote extension ID instead of Microsoft's.

-Open the file at %USERPROFILE%\AppData\Local\Programs\Antigravity\bin\antigravity in a text editor (like VS Code) and change the WSL_EXT_ID:
+Open the config script at %USERPROFILE%\AppData\Local\Programs\Antigravity IDE\bin\antigravity-ide in a text editor and update the core extension pointer variable:

 bash# Old Line (Comment this out) # WSL_EXT_ID="ms-vscode-remote.remote-wsl" # New Line WSL_EXT_ID="google.antigravity-remote-wsl"

-3. Add the Helper Scripts: The installer is missing some script files that the remote extension expects.
-You can copy them from your existing VS Code installation.
+3. Add the Helper Scripts: The installer is missing some bootstrap utility script files that the remote extension expects.
+You can copy them straight from an existing local VS Code installation.

 - Source: